apache/hertzbeat-helm-chart/docs/README.md

 ## Configuration

 The following table lists the configurable parameters of the HertzBeat chart and the default values.
+Config Parameter via `--set`, eg: `--set expose.type=NodePort`

 | Parameter                             | Description                                                                                                                                                                                                     | Default         |
 |---------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|